strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 <SideBySideColumn>

-Before diving deeper into the backend customization of Strapi, let's add a basic login page to the front-end part of FoodAdvisor.
-This page will be accessible at [`localhost:3000/auth/login`](http://localhost:3000/auth/login).
+Before diving deeper into the backend customization of Strapi, let's add a basic login page to the front-end part of the [FoodAdvisor](https://github.com/strapi/foodadvisor) project.

+The login page will be accessible at [`localhost:3000/auth/login`](http://localhost:3000/auth/login) and contain a typical email/password login form.

 </SideBySideColumn>